LSET Student Handbook for Short Courses

 You are expected to make up for missed classes where practicable.
 For example, if you miss a compulsory hands-on lab near the start of a course you can usually arrange with the instructor to complete it at a later date.
 It is your responsibility to make such arrangements.

-The institution has a general rule that you must complete 90% of a course to be awarded credit.
-This means that it is not possible for you to be awarded credit after a prolonged absence, even for a good cause.
+The institution has a general rule that you must complete 90% of a course to be awarded a course completion certificate.
+This means that it is not possible for you to be awarded a course completion certificate after a prolonged absence, even for a good cause.
 This is because you would not have met enough of the learning outcomes of the course.
-Discuss your circumstances with your Student Service Officer if there is any possibility of this happening to you; it may be best to withdraw from your studies until your problems are fully resolved.
+Discuss your circumstances with your Student Service Officer or Principal Instructor if there is any possibility of this happening to you; it may be best to withdraw from your studies until your problems are fully resolved.

-It is particularly important to report absences from examinations promptly, preferably before the examination if possible.
-You MUST notify the Institution via Student Space no later than one week (i.e. within 7 days) after the date of the examination or the due date for submission of the assessment affected.
+It is particularly important to report absences from assessments promptly, preferably before the assessment if possible.
+You MUST notify the institution via Student Space no later than one week (i.e. within 7 days) after the date of the assessment or the due date for submission of the assessment affected.
 The Institution may reject written assessments submitted more than 10 working days after the event unless there is a good reason for the late submission.
 The information you provide will be treated confidentially.
 An absence notification and supporting evidence must be completed following the guidelines in the LSET’s Student Absence Policy.
 It is not sufficient simply to email your Student Service Officer of Studies or the instructor on the course.

 Academic Advice